-The analysis undertaken in the Business Case suggests that rebasing of MergeCoranticipated until the 11th year following the merger.
+The analysis undertaken in the Business Case suggests that rebasing of MergeCo is not anticipated until the 11th year following the merger.

-The shared benefits of the MergeCo shareholders, which exclude any economic considerations corresponding to PS Solar, are also enhanced by the ongoing earnings steam generated by the acquired HOBNI regulated distribution assets.
+The shared benefits of the MergeCo shareholders, which exclude any economic considerations corresponding to PS Solar, are also enhanced by the ongoing earnings stream generated by the acquired HOBNI regulated distribution assets.